BrisonDavis/Sleep-Study-Insights/README.md

 - Creating visualizations with 'matplotlib'
 - Communicating insights clearly

+##  Dataset Information

+This dataset was manually created using realistic values based on actual sleep lab operations.
+It includes fields such as:

+- 'TechName – Technician names
+- 'DisorderType' – Type of disorder being studied
+- 'StartTime' and 'EndTime' – Study duration timestamps
+- 'MachineUsed' – Equipment used for the study
+- 'Passed' – Whether the study met defined success criteria

+The structure and contents are designed to simulate a real-world healthcare environment based on the author’s experience as a registered polysomnographic technologist (RPSGT).
+This enables the project to reflect practical workflows and challenges encountered in sleep study labs — such as technician performance, study volume by disorder, and machine impact on duration.

 ## Insights Included
 1. Average duration by disorder type
 2. Average duration by technician